 If you chose an alcohol free flat, this will be allocated depending on availability but cannot be guaranteed.

-You will find a welcome pack in your room when you arrive, with more info on:
+You will be given a welcome pack when you check in, with more info on:

 How to connect to the wifi;